sbadredd/sbadredd.github.io/_pages/about.md

 My research interests combine Neurosymbolic AI and Probabilistic ML, spanning from foundational aspects such as differentiability and optimization to practical and usable solutions.
 I developed the [Logic Tensor Networks](https://github.com/logictensornetworks/logictensornetworks) library, a TensorFlow codebase for differentiable reasoning with fuzzy logics, which has found applications in various domains.

-Outside of work, aligning well with the stereotypical engineer profile, I enjoy game design and climbing.
+Outside of work, I enjoy outdoor sports (rock climbing, diving) and game design.